top of page

 Share with me:

-Problems & failures
+AI ethics problems & failures

 Stories of ethics concerns that were ignored, dismissed, or punished.
 What you saw, what you said, and what happened next.